Fast offline decoding with local message-passing automata: Introduction

 For simplicity, we restrict our attention throughout to incoherent stochastic noise channels of the form \be \mce(\r) = \sum_\bfs p^{(\mce)}(\bfs) P_\bfs \r P_\bfs^\da,\ee where $P_\bfs$ is a tensor product of Pauli operators labeled by the string $\bfs$, and $p^{(\mce)}(\bfs)$ is a probability distribution.
 Our only requirement on $p^{(\mce)}(\bfs)$ is that the marginal probability for $\bfs$ to be nonzero on all sites in a subset $A$ be upper bounded by $ p^{|A|}$ for some constant $p$ (regardless of the geometric locality of $A$); such noise channels will be referred to as being ``$p$-bounded''.
 We say that the decoder has a threshold at $p_c$ under $\mce$ if $\ploge$ vanishes in the thermodynamic limit for all $p<p_c$.

 The restriction to this class of stochastic noise models is common in fault tolerance proofs (c.f.
 Refs.~\cite{balasubramanian2024local,gottesman2024surviving,gottesman2009introductionquantumerrorcorrection,knill1998resilient}).
 However, this type of noise does not encompass (rather benign) types of coherent errors, e.g. a small unitary rotation performed on all qubits.
-The techniques used to treat non-Markovian noise in \cite{aliferis2005quantum} can be used to extend our analysis to general types of coherent noise, but the details are somewhat involved, and will be deferred to future work \cite{online}.
+The techniques used to treat non-Markovian noise in \cite{aliferis2005quantum,gottesman2024surviving} can be used to extend our analysis to general types of coherent noise, but the details are somewhat involved and will be omitted.

 A heuristic understanding for how our decoder performs error correction can be obtained as follows.
 Consider for simplicity the case where $\mce$ implements i.i.d bit-flip noise of strength $p$ on each link, and examine a pair of anyons $(a_1,a_2)$ created by $\mce$ which are separated by a distance $\De$.
 If $\De$ is smaller than the average distance $d_{\sf avg}$ between anyons, then $a_1$, $a_2$ are likely to be closer to one another than to any other anyon; if this is the case, they will exchange messages and annihilate each other in time $O(\De)$.